May 1998 calendar

 • 11 May 1998 The first euro coins are minted in Pessac, France.
 Because the final specifications for the coins were not finished in 1998, they will have to be melted and minted again in 1999.

-• 13 May 1998 India carries out two nuclear tests at Pokhran, following the three conducted on May 11.
+• 13 May 1998 India carries out two nuclear weapon tests at Pokhran, following the three conducted on May 11.
 The United States and Japan impose economic sanctions on India.

 • 14 May 1998 Last episode of Seinfeld on NBC (commercials are $2M for 30 seconds)